Residential Rehab in Chiang Mai, Thailand

 - Before arrival: Admissions and the medical team review your substances, doses, and health history so they know what to expect.

-- Day one: You meet the clinical team, our Psychiatrist and complete tests and screening, and start a clear medical detox plan if you need one.
+- Day one: You meet the clinical team, including the partner hospital psychiatrist, and complete tests and screening, and start a clear medical detox plan if you need one.

 - First week: Nurses track vitals, sleep, and symptoms.
 Medications are adjusted with safety in mind.